 4. A podiatrist is a specialist.
 A foot or ankle problem is best treated by an expert in the field, a podiatrist.
 They have the most education and training specific to the foot and ankle and undergo the most rigorous, comprehensive certification process of any specialist.
 They are collaborative members of multidisciplinary patient care teams and innovators in treatment protocols and surgical procedures.
 It is important to ask to see a podiatrist sooner rather than later, especially if the condition persists.

 2. A podiatrist can treat urgent foot conditions.
+Urgent care is great for a minor ailment or injury, but it’s not right for every condition.
+For chronic foot or ankle pain, fractures, or other traumatic injuries, see a podiatrist, your foot and ankle specialist, for the right diagnosis and a proper treatment plan to get you on the mend, and feel better faster!
 Oftentimes, in the emergency department, a podiatrist is called for a foot and ankle problem.
 For urgent conditions involving the foot and ankle during business hours when a podiatrist is available in their office, it may be more efficient to be seen by a specialist right away.

 1. A podiatrist is your choice for foot and ankle medical and surgical care.
 People know best what they do the most of.
 An artist knows about art; a gymnast knows about gymnastics; an appliance salesperson knows about appliances.
 Podiatrists attend medical school and residency to be physicians and surgeons of the foot and ankle.
 Their practices are dedicated to this important part of the body, to treat it in the best and most integrative way possible based on medical science.